IowaDave/RTC-DS3231-Arduino-Interrupt/README.md

     );
 ```

-The next parameter is a byte that truly is only a collection of bits.
+The next byte-type parameter, named AlarmBits, truly is only a collection of bits.
 The bits have names as defined in the DS3231 datasheet (on page 11).

 |Bit 7|Bit 6|Bit 5|Bit 4|Bit 3|Bit 2|Bit 1|Bit 0|
 |-----|-----|-----|-----|-----|-----|-----|-----|